-- 1. Open the carton and carefully remove the contents. - 2.
-Return all packing materials to the carton.
-If possible, save the carton and packing material in case you need to ship or store the switch in the future. - Confirm that all items listed in the "Package Contents" section are included in the shipment.
+- 1. Open the shipping container and carefully remove the contents. - 2.
+Return all packing materials to the shipping container and save it. - Confirm that all items listed in the "Package Contents" section are included in the shipment.
 Check each item for damage.
 If any item is damaged or missing, notify your authorized EtherWAN representative.